EricTES/smart-contract-lottery/README.md

 ## Data of type Bytes

 If you see a data type of bytes, it means it can be anything even a function.
 How cool !!!

+## VRFCoordinatorV2Mock

+In the actual Etheruem blockchain, the VRF Service does the calculation for the random number.
+However in a local network, we don't have the VRF Service, therefore we just choose the random numbers ourselves in one of the functions of the VRFCoordinatorV2Mock.
+This is just for the sake of being able to test.

+## Manipulating local blockchain

+If you go to the docs at this link https://hardhat.org/hardhat-network/docs/reference, you'll find at the #special-testing/debugging-methods methods you can call to manipulate your local network.

+example:
+await network.provider.send("evm_increaseTime", [interval + 1]) - moves the time fowards by the specified value in the square brackets

+await network.provider.send("evm_mine", []) - mine one block in the blockchain